 Sometimes, a “bad bite” or what is technically referred to as malocclusion can contribute to TMJ (Temporomandibular Joint Disorder).
-In other words, when your teeth are misaligned they may put an added strain on the head and neck muscles, joints and teeth..
+In other words, when your teeth are misaligned, they may put an added strain on the head and neck muscles, joints, and teeth.
 When your muscles are overloaded, they compensate by constantly contracting.
 These contractions lead to muscle spasm, pain, soreness.
-This can result in a headache, jaw pain, or pounding/crushing pain.
-This can also lead to neck and back issues, as your body tries to compensate.
+This discomfort can result in a headache, jaw pain, or pounding/crushing pain.
+Additionally, this can also lead to neck and back issues, as your body tries to compensate.